aforgues/rubikscube/README.md

 -
 - 2x2, 3x3, 4x4...
 NxN manipulation with ascii and 2D display
 - keyboard and mouse moves
-- AI implementation for 3x3 configuration
+- AI implementation for 3x3 configuration, inspired by http://www.chessandpoker.com/rubiks-cube-solution.html

 Roadmap / backlog (with no priority)
 -